albert-heijn-technology/PyRIT/pyrit-eval-runner/README.md

 - `thread_id_pattern`: SSE event marker to locate thread creation
 - `thread_id_query_param_key`: Query key to inject the thread ID (default `threadId`)

+Optional dataset annotations:
+- Include `test_case_id` on any dataset entry to tag the generated reports with a stable identifier.
+When omitted, the case appears without an ID.

 ## Outputs

 All outputs are written under `--out` (default `pyrit_reports`):